Backpacker Travel Insurance: Complete Coverage Guide for Gap Year and Long-Term Travel

 Backpacker Coverage Notes:

-• Hostel theft risk: Secure items in lockers, photograph belongings for claims
+• Hostel theft risk: Secure items in lockers and photograph belongings for claims.

-• Gear coverage: Per-item limits of $250-500; consider riders for expensive electronics
+• Gear coverage: Per-item limits of $250 to $500; add riders for expensive electronics.

-• Budget transportation: Buses, trains, ferries covered same as flights
+• Budget transportation: Buses, trains and ferries covered the same as flights.

 Backpacker Travel Insurance by Destination

 Coverage needs vary by region.
-Medical costs drive premiums, but evacuation protection is more critical for backpackers in remote locations.
+Medical costs drive premiums, but evacuation protection matters more for backpackers in remote locations.

 Southeast Asia